New Mexicans in Congress condemn Trump's Iran actions without Congressional approval - New Mexico Political Report

 Americans have made it clear they do not want to be dragged into another war by this President.
 In the buildup to this attack, President Trump has neither been straight with the American people nor presented a clear plan on what the Administration hopes to achieve by launching this illegal attack.

-Congresswoman Melanie Stansbury, a Democrat representing New Mexico’s 1st District, has not released a statement as of mid-morning Saturday.
+Congresswoman Melanie Stansbury, a Democrat representing New Mexico’s 1st District:

+This morning, Donald Trump launched direct strikes against Iran without congressional authorization—endangering regional stability, American service members, and U.S. national security.

 Congressman Gabe Vasquez, a Democrat representing New Mexico’s 2rd District: